 Delay in grand jury action in death of NYC twins left in car

-Prosecutors told a New York City judge they need more time to investigate the heatstroke deaths of twin infants left in a parked car before deciding whether to proceed with charges against the children's father.
+Prosecutors need more time to investigate the heatstroke deaths of twin infants left in a parked car before deciding whether to proceed with charges against the children's father, a New York City judge was told on Thursday.

-A Bronx prosecutor said in court Thursday there had been no grand jury action so far against the victims' father, Juan Rodriguez.
+An assistant Bronx district attorney said at a court hearing that there had been no grand jury action so far against the victims' father, Juan Rodriguez.
+Another hearing was set for Aug.
+27, when Rodriguez could learn whether he will be prosecuted for what his lawyer calls a tragic mistake.

-Rodriguez was arrested on manslaughter charges last week after he discovered the bodies of the boy and girl still strapped into their car seats in a vehicle he took to work in the Bronx.
+Rodriguez, 39, was arrested on charges of manslaughter, criminally negligent homicide and endangering the welfare of a child last week after he discovered the bodies of his daughter Luna and son Phoenix still strapped into their car seats in a vehicle after working an eight-hour shift in the Bronx.

+Court papers say the distraught father told police: "I blanked out.
+My babies are dead.
+I killed my babies."

+Rodriguez, who's out on $100,000 bail, didn't speak at the hearing on Thursday.
+The courtroom was filled with his wife and other supporters who describe him as a devoted father who's suffering enough.

-Defense attorney Joey Jackson told reporters outside court Thursday that charges have been dropped in similar hot car deaths of unattended children around the country.
-He said his client is heartbroken.
+Defense attorney Joey Jackson told reporters outside court that charges have been dropped in similar hot car deaths of unattended children around the country.
+He said he understands that the district attorney has to investigate what happened but Rodriguez did not intend to kill his babies.

 Comments